econchick/roguelynn/_posts/2015/2015-07-23-were-not-done-yet.md

 ### s/female/women/g

 First is super simple - programmers should like it.
 Switch any use of the word “female” to the word “women”.
-For example “female attendees” -> “women attendees”.
+For example “female attendees” → “women attendees”.

 Why, you may ask?

+The primary meaning of “female” can be seen more as a term for classification, like studying female lizards:

+> Female: Of or denoting the sex that can bear offspring or produce eggs, distinguished biologically by the production of gametes (ova) which can be fertilized by male gametes
+> [Oxford English Dictionary][OEDfemale]

-First, they mean different things.
-“Female” is a scientific term that refers to the ability to produce offspring.
-The term “woman” refers to a human, while “female” could refer to any species.
+The term “woman” [refers specifically][OEDwoman] to a human, while “female” could refer to any species.

 Second reason is it’s dehumanizing.
 To be reduced to my reproductive abilities, you ignore that I am a human.

-You also exclude folks that - while identify as a woman - may not have the physical ability to bare children.
-Not all women are biologically female.

 Last, when used as a noun, it can imply inferiority.
 It’s often used in a negative tone.
-For example, a twitter example I found:
+For example, simple search on Twitter, I found:

-> females should just stop wearing makeup so we know the truth” or “I can’t trust females anymore.
+<blockquote class="twitter-tweet" lang="en" style="display:block;margin-left:auto;margin-right:auto;"><p lang="en" dir="ltr">A lot of females should stop wearing makeup so we all know the truth</p>&mdash; MJ The Astronaut™ (@MJChillin) <a href="https://twitter.com/MJChillin/status/623893740944498688">July 22, 2015</a></blockquote>

+<blockquote class="twitter-tweet" lang="en" style="display:block;margin-left:auto;margin-right:auto;"><p lang="en" dir="ltr">females these days are to full of themselves confusing confidence with arrogance. where&#39;s the humble ones at? 👀</p>&mdash; Cogito Érgo Sum (@KXavierr) <a href="https://twitter.com/KXavierr/status/624493556548268032">July 24, 2015</a></blockquote>

+<blockquote class="twitter-tweet" lang="en" style="display:block;margin-left:auto;margin-right:auto;"><p lang="en" dir="ltr">I don&#39;t f with these new generation of females.</p>&mdash; IG: @emanhudson (@_kosher) <a href="https://twitter.com/_kosher/status/624072746004131840">July 23, 2015</a></blockquote>

 With the use of the word “females”, we are reduced to a species; we’re separate, we’re other-ed.